 Syracuse University’s Art Workshops for Young People is a laboratory school taught by art education undergraduate and graduate students dually enrolled in the College of Visual and Performing Arts and School of Education.
 The art education students are supervised by the art education faculty.

-The workshops are held on campus at Comstock Art Facility (1075 Comstock Ave.) on Saturday mornings for students ages 5-17.
+The workshops are held on campus at Comstock Art Facility (1075 Comstock Ave.) on Saturday mornings for students ages 5-15.
 Children are divided into developmentally appropriate age groups.
 At the end of each semester “Big Show”, a comprehensive exhibition of students work, is installed in the halls of ComArt.
 Student work from the semester is displayed and celebrated by faculty, staff, family, and friends at the opening party from 10am-12pm.

 Students will explore different techniques and practices in art and have the opportunity to learn through their creativity in the seven weeks that the workshops meet.
 Instructors are encouraged to experiment with a variety of materials and methods over the course of the workshops.
-Material exploration may range from painting, ceramics and printmaking to installation art, performance, or jewelry making, and anything in between.
+Material exploration may range from painting, ceramics, printmaking, installation art, performance, or jewelry making, and anything in between.